 Is XSquawkBox open source?

-The client as a whole is not, but parts of it (mostly bits written in the past 2-3 years that are sufficiently standalone) are.
+The client as a whole is not, and due to the large number of past authors involved whom we have no real means to contact, we’re not capable of changing the license as a whole, but parts of it (mostly bits written in the past 2-3 years that are sufficiently standalone) are.

 In particular, the voice-over-IP code for XSquawkBox 2.0 and newer (AFV-Native) was released under the BSD license.
 Similarly, libxplanemp, which handles the rendering of CSLs, is available under a BSD-like license.
 There’s also some miscellaneous source code from XSquawkBox which is available under an open source license.